 No surprise that this doc who called me today is having trouble finding a role model.
 Most physicians work at high-overhead jobs they hate.
 Happy docs are in short supply.

 I’m an expert on bare-bones medical practices.
 In 2005, I wanted to know how low I could go and still operate a real clinic in America.
-My start up costs?
+My start up costs for year one?
 Less than $3000.
-I’ve learned a lot of savings strategies since then.
-So I’m pretty sure you can do better.
+I actually launched on day one for only $627.
+Here’s how I did it delivered in a Las Vegas keynote.
+I’ve learned a lot of savings strategies since 2005.
+I’ve helped hundreds of docs launch successful ideal clinics (and one friend actually launched for $85!)
+So I’m pretty sure you can do better than me.
 Here are the basics.

 Bare-bones requirements: A state medical license.
 For cash-only, opt out of Medicare.
 That’s really it.
 Optional: If you want hospital privileges or to be a “preferred provider” who’s in-network with insurance plans, complete credentialing forms and sign contracts.
 Done.
 Want to be out-of-network like me?
 Skip it all and you can still take insurance.
 Do NOT make this complicated guys!

 Bare-bones start-up costs: An office (mine: $280/mo in 2005, now $425/mo in 2015).
 Utilities and Internet (included in my rent).
 Cell phone (mine $68/mo).
 Malpractice is cheap (mine $1230 first year, $1978 now, divided/billed quarterly).
 Laptop (I owned one, you probably own one too).
 Furniture (chairs, table, decor from Goodwill for $200).
 Exam table (free to $1500, I splurged at $795, ignore if you’re a psychiatrist).
 Premises liability insurance (included in most malpractice policies).
 Supplies (KY, gloves, scalpels, gowns for $300).
 File for LLC if you want ($50 most states).